PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 'Pi = 3.14'
 ```
 Python's f-strings are both powerful and syntactically terse.
 An expression within an f-string
 (the component inside the{}) is just that, an expression.
-It can be computation, a method call,
+It can be a variable reference, a
-or any combination of expressions you can dream up.
+computation, a method call, a library call or any combination of expressions you can dream up.

-Python provides substantial capabilities for creating and printing
+Python provides substantial capabilities for creating and printing strings.
+It's a topic we'll
-strings.
-It's a topic we'll have to leave for now, for space
+have to leave for now, for space considerations.
-considerations.

 ## Lists